gravitational/teleport/rfd/0090-db-mfa-sessions.md

 The local proxy it starts only uses a tunnel for Snowflake and Elastisearch.

-Instead, `tsh db connect` should always use a local proxy and always with a tunnel.
+`tsh db connect` should connect via a local proxy with a tunnel if per-session-mfa is required.
 This way database certs can be held in-memory.

 This should not change the UX of starting `tsh db connect <db>`; there are basically two cases:
-1. per-session-MFA is required for access to `<db>`: Current behavior will always prompt the user for MFA - this is the same UX after the proposed change.
+1. per-session-MFA is required for access to `<db>`:
+Current behavior will always prompt the user for MFA - this is the same UX after the proposed change.

-2. per-session-MFA is not required for access to `<db>`: Current behavior will reissue the certs and only prompt the user for credentials if they need to relogin - again, same UX.
+2. per-session-MFA is not required for access to `<db>`:
+Current behavior will reissue the certs and only prompt the user for credentials if they need to relogin, which is also the same UX as before.

 As an extra UX benefit after `tsh db connect <db>` has been started, this change allows the local proxy tunnel to re-establish connectivity if the connection dies.
 For example, if the `mysql` cli is used and left idle for too long, the connection may die and require the user to establish a new connection.
 Right now, the only way to establish a new connection is to kill the cli session <ctrl-d> and re-run `tsh db connect` (and we do not currently hint the user to try this).
 If the cli was instead connecting to a local proxy tunnel, the local proxy could just establish a new connection and prompt the user for credentials if needed.

 Example of current behavior when connection dies:
 ```